thephpleague/uri/docs/5.0/manipulations/middlewares.md

 echo $newUri; //display "data:text/plain;charset=US-ASCII,Hello%20World!"
 ~~~

-## Host Middlewares
+## Host specific URI Middlewares

-All middlewares normalize the component
+In addition to modifiying the URI host component, the middleware normalizes the host encoding.

 ### Transcoding the host to ascii